 When it comes to Google Ads, you might not think about what you can – and can't – advertise on Google.
-But there are limitation, and we've run into quite a few restrictions over the past few months.
+But there are limitations, and we've run into quite a few restrictions over the past few months.

 We have clients who wanted to run Google Ads for services, each which have restrictions for different reasons: